-We expect this minimum difference in productivity to be different in magnitude in M-DCPS, primarily because of TFA retention being considerably lower in this region than what has been demonstrated in prior studies of TFA, including the New York City data that Kane et al. (2008) used to calculate their minimum values.
-We replicate their strategy using the retention estimates produced here and the returns to experience estimated in Hansen et al. (2015).
-Like Kane et al. (2008), we assume that teacher retention beyond year 5 is constant for both teacher groups and that the returns to teaching experience are equal for TFA and non-TFA teachers (consistent with the results in Hansen et al., 2015).
+Applying their findings to TFA teachers in M-DCPS, we expect this minimum difference in productivity to be different in magnitude in M-DCPS, primarily due to TFA retention being considerably lower in this region than what has been demonstrated in prior studies of TFA, including the Kane et al. (2008) study based in New York City that calculates these minimum values.
+We replicate their strategy using the retention estimates produced here and the returns to experience estimated in Authors (2015), which have been reproduced in Table 6.
+Like Kane et al. (2008), we assume that teacher retention beyond year 5 is constant for both teacher groups and that the returns to teaching experience are equal for TFA and non-TFA teachers (consistent with the results in Authors, 2015, where no significant differences are found).

 Our calculations show the minimum productivity differences required in M-DCPS are 0.015 standard deviations in mathematics and 0.006 standard deviations in ELA.
-Comparing these values against the estimates produced in Hansen et al. (2015), TFA corps members exceed this difference in both subjects, indicating that TFA corps members are beneficial hires for M-DCPS students in terms of student achievement, even when accounting for their relatively low levels of retention in the district.
+Comparing these values against the estimates in Table 6, TFA corps members exceed this difference in both subjects: our estimated effect in math of 0.109 exceeds 0.015 and our estimated effect in ELA of 0.022 exceeds 0.006.
+The estimate of TFA effectiveness in math is statistically significantly higher than the minimum threshold, while in ELA it is not.
+Thus, in math, TFA corps members are beneficial hires for M-DCPS students in terms of student achievement, even when accounting for their relatively low levels of retention in the district.
+For ELA, our estimates suggest that TFA hires are no worse than non-TFA hires in terms of student achievement.